Last year a reader wrote me to ask about Le-Vel Thrive. Jason wrote:

-I decided it was worth looking into and the result was this article on Le-Vel Thrive.
+I decided it was worth looking into and the result was this Le-Vel Thrive review.
 I’ll let you read the article, but regular readers can guess my reaction to their weight-loss patch and “premium lifestyle capsules.”

 My article aimed to educate people on MLM and pyramid schemes similar to Truth in Advertising’s article on The Thrive Experience:

 “When earning your fortune depends on constant recruitment, you may find yourself entangled in a possible pyramid scheme.
 Know the red flags.”

 For the most part, I simply stuck to quoting the FTC guidelines on MLM and pyramid schemes and giving my opinion based on those guidelines.

 The overwhelming response in the comments are from readers detailing how bad Le-Vel is and thanking me for writing the article.

 This is the third time I’ve been sued for trying to help consumers make an informed decision.
 The previous two times I had lawyers who were greatly sympathetic to my cause and willing to win their fees in what is called an anti-SLAPP motion.
 They are suing me in Texas, not my home state of Rhode Island.
 That means that I have to find a lawyer in Texas.
 Thus far, I haven’t one willing to work on the contingency of winning to get their fees.
 It’s hard to ask them to take the risk of perhaps working for no money at all.